woblob/Crystal_Symmetry/README.md

-# Crystal Symmetry Analysis Package
+# Crystal Symmetry Analysis

-A Python package for analyzing and working with crystal symmetry operations.
+A Python package for analyzing crystal structures, calculating symmetry operations, and studying vacancy configurations.

 ## Features

-- Crystal Information File (CIF) parsing
+- Load crystal structures from CIF files or the Crystallography Open Database (COD)
+- Analyze crystal symmetry operations
+- Calculate and visualize vacancy configurations
+- Store and retrieve crystal data using SQLite database
-- Symmetry operations analysis
+- Command-line interface for common operations
-- Crystal structure visualization
-- Space group determination

 ## Package Structure

-The package is now organized in a proper Python package structure:
+The package is organized in a proper Python package structure:

 ```
 krysztalki/